Ghazal: Poetic form

 Unlike in a nazm, a ghazal's couplets do not need a common theme or continuity.
 Each sher is self-contained and independent from the others, containing the complete expression of an idea.
 However, the shers all contain a thematic or tonal connection to each other, which may be highly allusive.
 A common conceit that traces its history to the origins of the ghazal form is that the poem is addressed to a beloved by the narrator.

+Abdolhamid Ziaei considers the content of old Persian ghazal to include four elements: love, mysticism, education or excellence, and Qalandari.

 Interpreting a ghazal

 The Ghazal tradition is marked by the poetry's ambiguity and simultaneity of meaning.
 Learning the common tropes is key to understanding the ghazal.

-There are several locations a sher might take place in the Urdu/South Asian tradition:
+There are several locations an Urdu sher might take place in: